© Crown copyright 2017

 Note: Disease burden attributable to specific risks are independently calculated for each risk factor.
 Risk factors attributed to YLDs cannot be summed together.

 - risk factors can be grouped into 3 broad categories; behavioural, metabolic and environmental.
-Metabolic risk factors include high BMI and high cholesterol; behavioural risk factors include smoking, alcohol use and drug use, while environmental and occupational risk factors include air pollution, unclean water and other risks due to the working or living environment
+Metabolic risk factors include high BMI and high cholesterol; behavioural risk factors include smoking, alcohol use, and drug use, while environmental and occupational risk factors include air pollution, unclean water and other risks due to the working or living environment

 - high BMI was the leading risk factor for morbidity, followed by high fasting plasma glucose (high blood sugar).
 Smoking and alcohol use were ranked sixth and seventh

 The presence of these leading risk factors in the population continues to pose a challenge to the health of the nation.
-While there have been some decreases in prevalence of risk factors, notably in tobacco smoking (figure 11), there has been little change in other risk factors such as excess weight, physical inactivity (figure 12) and diagnosed hypertension (figure 13).
+While there have been some decreases in the prevalence of risk factors, notably in tobacco smoking (figure 11), there has been little change in other risk factors such as excess weight, physical inactivity (figure 12) and diagnosed hypertension (figure 13).
 Recent estimates suggest that almost 2 out of 3 adults in England are either overweight or obese8.

-The prevalence of risk factors also varies across England, and is higher in some population groups than others (chapter 5).
+The prevalence of risk factors also varies across England and is higher in some population groups than others (chapter 5).
 Underpinning trends and inequalities in the prevalence of risk factors are inequalities in the broader social determinants of health (chapter 6).